geo-fluid-dynamics/CoMeTFoam/README.md

 ```

 ## User instructions
+The default thermo-physical properties are those of a pure water-ice PCM.
+All of them can be modified in _constant/transportProperties_, which will be described in the following subsections.

 ### Setting the viscosity
 _CoMeTFoam_ provides the option to set a temperature dependent kinematic viscosity.
-This can be done by changing the values of _nua_, _nub_ and _nuc_ in _constant/transportProperties_.
+This can be done by changing the values of _nua_, _nub_ and _nuc_.

 To give an example, we will now discuss how to choose the correct parameters for pure water.
 Its kinematic viscosity is summarized in the following table.